craic/mapswipe_utils/README.md

 index of its resources.

-[...]

 ## Project Directory Structure

-The directory structure for a single MapSwipe project that I use is as follows:
+The directory structure that I use for a single MapSwipe project is as follows:

 ```
 ./projects/<project_id>